 Heatran is a very rare quadrupedal species of Pokemon that dwells in volcanoes, indeed, there are only two confirmed to exist.
 It is a squat creature, no more than a metre and a half long, though by all accounts it appears to be incredibly dense.
 Its body appears to be made of a mix of a metal of some kind and molten rock, and it possesses a mouth as wide as its body full of huge flat teeth.
 It has cross-shaped feet which it uses for latching onto walls and digging, and it has a pair of flat, horizontal horns jutting from the side of its head.

 With so few sightings, it is unknown whether Heatran could properly be called a species of Pokemon.
-So far there have only been verified sightings at Stark Mountain and Reversal Mountain, and though other claims have been made, they are not backed up by any evidence.
+So far there have only been verified sightings at Stark Mountain, Reversal Mountain, and the Scorched Slab, and though other claims have been made, they are not backed up by any evidence.
 However, there is only a very small amount of myth describing the Pokemon, and different sightings have reported that Heatran have reacted in different ways that seem to indicate different male and female genders, so debate continues over whether Heatran could be classified as a normal Pokemon or a Legendary Pokemon.
 There is a single unconfirmed case where a Heatran has been sighted with brighter colouring of their metal and molten rock on their body.

 !!
 Notable Biology and Lore